-In addition to the, aforementioned press release I have contacted the local policing units at Runcorn and Widnes (Beat Managers, ASB Officers and Inspectors), registered social landlords (ASB Officers and Tenancy Enforcement Officers) and community based organisations on regular basis publicising the service.
+The local policing units at Runcorn and Widnes (Beat Managers, ASB Officers and Inspectors), registered social landlords (ASB Officers and Tenancy Enforcement Officers) and community based organisations have been contacted on a regular basis publicising the service.

-I feel this regular contact and the additional stress placed on the community during the period of confinement has seen a marked increase in the number of cases on my caseload; the figure now stands at 40.
-This equates to an increase of 16 since the 7th May 2020.
+This regular contact and the additional stress placed on the community during the period of confinement has seen a marked increase in the number of cases; the figure now stands at 43.
+This equates to an increase of 19 since the 7th May 2020.